 The River Severn And Severn Estuary is a stunning place to walk, photograph or even go fishing.
 The river runs through the heart of Gloucestershire and has a few bridges crossing it.

 The Severn is the longest river in Great Britain; it is 220 miles long.
 They sometimes refer the tidal river downstream from Gloucester as the Severn Estuary.

 One of the unique aspects of the lower reaches of the river from Gloucester downstream is the tidal wave called The Severn Bore.
 This is a wave that flows against the current and often causes a surge.
 However, spectators enjoy watching the bore when it is big.

 The Severn has walk dedicated to walking its course called The Severn Way.
 The Severn Way is a long-distance walk from Powys all the way to Bristol.
 There are plenty of shorter walks along the banks for people to enjoy.

 Stonebench & Elmore

 One of my favourites is in the Stonebench and Elmore area as it is so quiet and in the tidal section of the river.
 The walk is best started in Either Hardwicke cutting through farmland or starting at the small car park at Weir Green in Elmore.
 The walk is very enjoyable, with splendid views of the local countryside and a chance to spot some wildlife.
 More info…

 A tiny village on the Forest of Dean side of the estuary is an enjoyable walk with views across the river towards Arlingham.
 The walk includes some nice woodland called Box Grove Woods.
 More info…

-There are opportunities for fishing on the river, it is best to check with the landowners and authorities.
+There are opportunities for fishing in the river.
+It is best to check with the landowners and authorities.
 One opportunity at The Red Lion Inn at Wainlodes campsite, where you can hire a pitch.
 The river is famous for its commercial elver fishing.